jamestiotio/DigiAlpha/README.md

 ## Optimized Adder

->  NOTE: JSim's timing analysis report might be slightly incorrect since it seems that there is a constant offset of about 1 nanosecond for the checkoff file to start executing and about 0.2 nanoseconds for the timing analysis program to terminate.
+>  NOTE: JSim's timing analysis report might be slightly incorrect (admittedly) since it seems that there is a constant offset of about 1 nanosecond for the checkoff file to start executing and about 0.2 nanoseconds for the timing analysis program to terminate.
+This is separate from the declared T<sub>setup</sub> and T<sub>hold</sub>.
+Also, take note that the delay being considered here is propagation delay (t<sub>pd</sub>) instead of contamination delay (t<sub>cd</sub>).

 Our goal is to achieve a 32-bit adder with minimum area-delay product, with the delay being under 3 nanoseconds.
 (Power usage, length of wire tracks, "neatness" of the components' arrangement, fan-out depth, logic-al levels, number of cells, etc are not taken into consideration.)